Deltara3/amogus/README.md

 - Joke submissions should go in the `joke` folder.
   - I.E: non-programming languages and/or twisting of the rules.
 - Non-joke submissions should go in the `lang` folder.

 We will request changes on your submission if:
   - These conditions aren't met.
   - We find it's not suitable for the repository in its current state.

-**If your submission is offensive in any way, it will be closed on sight, without hesitation.**
+**If your submission is offensive in any way, it will be denied on sight, without hesitation.**

 ## Special Thanks
 I'll put this here because the language list is long.